Our Inspiring Curriculum at Hillstone School

 Children at the heart of all we do.

-The arts, sports, outdoor education and food education.
+The arts, sports, outdoor education and aspiration.
 These aspects run not only throughout the projects that the children undertake but can be found in all aspects of Hillstone life.
 They help equip our pupils with the knowledge and cultural capital they need to succeed in life.

 What makes us Hillstone?